Homepage Performance vs. Conversion: Finding the Balance

 If slow:

-- Optimize hero image
+- Optimize the hero image

 - Improve server response time